Jayanth-reflex/ai-assistant/README.md

 ## Known Issues & Important Notes

 ### Screenshot Input Category Classification
-- There was a recent issue where screenshot input category classification was incorrect due to a bug in line numbering logic.
+- There was a recent issue where screenshot input category classification was incorrect due to a bug in the line numbering logic.
 This affected the accuracy of problem type detection for image-based inputs.
 The bug has been identified and fixed.
 Please refer to the technical documentation for details.

 ### Environment Cleanup
 - For best results, always start with a clean environment.
 Temporary files, screenshots, and session data should be cleared regularly.
 Use the provided cleanup scripts or the in-app reset functionality (Cmd+R) to avoid stale data issues.

 ---

-**Built with ❤️ for technical interview preparation**